stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 ---

-Realtime push-based databases such as [Google Firebase](https://firebase.google.com/docs/database) conveniently ensure clients have locally stored data synchronized with the server.
-Data updates are streamed to clients immediately as they happen, or in the case of a client disconnect, immediately after reconnecting.
+Realtime push-based databases such as [Google Firebase](https://firebase.google.com/docs/database) conveniently ensure clients are synchronized with the server.
+Data updates stream to clients immediately as they happen; and if a client disconnects, updates are immediately processed after reconnecting.

 [gRPC server streaming](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc)
-and [ZIO Hub](https://zio.dev/reference/concurrency/hub/) can be used to implement this functionality replicating expensive paid-for services such as Firebase while allowing for greater extensibility.<!--more-->
+and [ZIO Hub](https://zio.dev/reference/concurrency/hub/) can implement this functionality replicating an expensive paid Firebase service while allowing greater extensibility.<!--more-->

 {% include multi_part_post.html %}